DeveloppeurPascal/Fie-Frapic/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Talks and conferences

+### Twitch

+Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr/fie-frapic.html) mostly in French.

 ## Using this software

 Fie Frapic is available for Android devices from [Amazon Appstore](https://www.amazon.com/gp/product/B0CV2Q9JMM) and [Google Play](https://play.google.com/store/apps/details?id=fr.olfsoftware.fiefrapic).

 For iOS (iPhone, iPad, iPad Pro) I need to fix a bug before submitting to App Store.

+You can also [visit the software website](https://fiefrapic.olfsoftware.fr) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...

 ## Source code installation